Mareeta26/Deep-learning-projects/README.md

 Deep learning course

 1. Object Detection
-Learn to partially re-train a convolutional neural network adept at object detection (localization and classification).
+Learn a mode to re-train a convolutional neural network adept at object detection.
 The model should be re-trained to only detect two kinds of objects: cars and trucks.

 The pretrained model ( yolov5m.pt) trained on COCO dataset is used and then fine-tuned for detecting 2 objects- cars and trucks.